-Multi-year, multi-discipline project
+Multi-year, multidisciplinary project

 This mill in Cloquet, MN constructed a modern pulp mill in the late 1990s.
 The original pulp mill consisted of numerous buildings dating from the early 1900s to the mid 1970s.
 Removal of portions of the abandoned pulp mill began in 2005.
-By 2017, removal of all the isolated facilities had been completed, leaving a zone of 16 buildings surrounded on three sides by buildings that were to remain to support operations.
+By 2017, the removal of all the isolated facilities had been completed, leaving a zone of 16 buildings surrounded on three sides by buildings that were to remain to support operations.
 LHB provided structural and architectural detailing for the isolation of the demolition zone.
 Prior to demolition work, isolation walls up to three stories in height were constructed within the mill.